Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

 but do not use it to terminate the calculation.
 To assess stricter tolerances, we repeat the calculation with $tol_{ave} = 10^{-7}$, $tol_{max} = 10^{-6}$, and $tol_{stop} = 2 \cdot 10^{-6}$.
 We will refer to these tolerance settings as ``strict'' and the prior tolerance settings as ``loose''.

-We compare our results with pure systematic random sampling, using an ensemble of 500 points, for both strict and loose tolerances.
-As shown in Figures \ref{fig:Rastrigin} and in Table \ref{fig:convergence_tests_Hartmann6}, the test score for pure systematic random sampling converges, yielding an excellent representation of truth faster than optimizer-directed sampling (when using the default optimizer configuration and a metric based on the average surrogate misfit) for both strict and loose tolerances.
-Because the Rastrigin function has uniformly-distributed, shallow extrema, we expect a systematic random sampling strategy that efficiently covers input space to be more performant than a strategy that attempts to pinpoint the extrema.
+We compare our results with pure systematic random sampling, using an ensemble of $500$ points for strict and loose tolerances.
+As can be seen in Figures \ref{fig:Rastrigin} and \ref{fig:converged} (and in Extended Data Table \ref{table:convergence_tests}), the test score for pure systematic random sampling converges, yielding an excellent representation of ground truth faster than optimizer-directed sampling (when using the default optimizer configuration and a metric based on the average surrogate misfit) for both strict and loose tolerances.
+As the Rastrigin function has shallow local extrema distributed uniformly across the response surface, it may be expected that a systematic random sampling strategy that efficiently covers input space is more performant than a strategy that attempts to pinpoint the extrema.